mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

         }
     }

-Also, there is currently no way to get a nested value out of a json object stored in an entity property for the purposes of comparison.
+Also, there is currently no way to get a nested value out of a JSON object stored in an entity property for the purposes of comparison in a condition.

 ## <a id="confuence-content-properties"></a>Confluence content properties